gamemanual0/gm0/source/docs/robot-design/linear-motion-guide/rigging.rst

 Belt or chain driven elevators
 ------------------------------

-Almost ubiquitous in FRC, belt and chain elevators have existed seemingly forever.
+Almost ubiquitous in FRC\ |reg|, belt and chain elevators have existed seemingly forever.
 The basic premise is to have sprockets or pulleys mounted at the top and bottom of the elevator to the robot superstructure.
 Then, the belt or chain is hard bolted to the elevator near the bottom sprocket or pulley.
 When the chain or belt is driven, the elevator will move up and down.
 It is possible for elevators to have multi stage designs, but powering them will be more complex.

 .. figure:: images/rigging/7236-belt-driven-elevator.jpg
    :alt: 7236's belt driven elevator